Andre0307J/todo-app-nextjs/README.md

 - View list of todos with pagination
 - Filter todos by status (completed or pending)
-- Search todos by text
+- Chat functionality using Pusher.
 - View full details of each todo
 - Add, edit, and delete todos using modal dialogs
 - Accessible 404 page and error boundaries